 Sadly, Lewis Mumford´s presence among us has vanished.
 But if it can be said that a person's spirit lives on in the people he has touched, I am one who carries him with me.
 And every day he is here to remind me: “Life is better than utopia.”

-This is an updated version of an essay that appeared in The Elmwood Newsletter, Spring 1990.
+This is an updated version for The Journal of Wild Culture of an essay that appeared in The Elmwood Newsletter, Spring 1990.